bitquery/graphql-docs/docs/Examples/tron/transfers.md

 This query retrieves the latest 10 transfers of a specific currency ("TR7NHqjeKQxGTCi8q8ZY4pL8otSzgjLj6t") on the Tron network that occurred after July 31, 2023.
 It provides details such as transfer amount, block timestamp, currency address and name, receiver and sender addresses, and transaction hash.

-## Get latest transfers by receivers
+## Get Latest Tron USDT Transfers Received by a Specific Address

 In this query we use the `reciever` filter to get all transfers sent to an address on Tron.
 You can run it [here](https://ide.bitquery.io/tron-transactions-by-receiver)